SidSong01/DCGAN-and-WGAN-for-Cifar10/README.md

+# Overview

-# Using the car pictures in cifar10 dataset to build DCGAN and WGAN for generating car pictures.
+Using the car pictures in cifar10 dataset to build DCGAN and WGAN for generating car pictures.

 [//]: # (Image References)